-How to Decide When to Use Short vs. Long Ad Copy (3 Key Considerations)
+How to Decide When to Use Short vs. Long Copy (3 Key Considerations)

 Short and long copy are both valuable resources in your marketing toolbox.
-Each format tends to be most valuable when used in fitting situations.
+Each approach will be most effective when used in suitable situations.
 If you’re looking to maximize your marketing effectiveness, keep these considerations in mind to determine the ideal length for your copy.

 1. Assess the Customer Position in the Digital Marketing Funnel

 A digital marketing funnel can be a useful way to gauge what length of writing your campaign needs.
 The funnel represents an individual’s place in the sales process – consumers are aware of your brand at the top, engaged in the middle, and purchasing at the bottom.

 Each stage requires a different approach.
 By establishing which level your target audience is currently in, you can tailor your writing to encourage whatever action you feel will bring customers closer to the bottom.

 In the end, if the reader isn’t interested in your offer it doesn’t matter whether the ad copy is long or short.
-If they are interested, then give them the information they need.
+If they are interested, then give them the information they need to make a decision.

-If you’re targeting customers at the top of the funnel, you might want to consider using long ad copy.
-The goal at this stage is typically to spread the word about your brand and establish credibility.
+If you’re targeting customers at the top of the funnel, you might want to consider using short ad copy.
+The goal at this stage is to spread the word about your brand and establish credibility.
 Use shorter copy in ads to draw prospects into more extensive articles.

 These longer articles also support attracting interested prospects using SEO.
 For example, let’s say you own a business that sells running shoes.
 By producing more extensive writing about topics such as running techniques and improving performance, you’ll attract people who are searching for that information.
 Consuming your articles will introduce readers to your products without a hard sales pitch.
 This is a microtransaction that builds trust between the brand and the consumer.

-By contrast, short ad copy tends to work better towards the bottom of the funnel.
-The truncated format enables you to urge readers in the direction of a purchase.
-In many scenarios, a well-placed bit of text can clinch a conversion.
+Short copy also works better towards the bottom of the funnel.
+The truncated format lets you to urge readers in the direction of a purchase.
+In many scenarios, a well-placed bit of ad copy can clinch a conversion.